3dd00n/MyAssembler/README.md

 # MyAssembler
-An assembler for single-cycle 32-bit processor with 16-bit instructions
+An assembler for single-cycle 32-bit processor with 16-bit instructions created in logisim